 7. They want their philanthropy to be inspired by their personal values.

 When it comes to philanthropy, major donors often prioritize causes that are close to their hearts.
 They want to make a difference in the world, and they choose to support nonprofit organizations that align with their personal values.
 This can be a powerful motivating factor for major donors, and it can inspire them to give more generously.
+These donors also love creative fundraising ideas.
 They want to support causes that align with their own worldview and that they feel passionately about.
 As a result, nonprofit organizations must be able to articulate how their work aligns with the donor’s values in order to secure major gifts.

 8. They want their donation to have a tangible impact on the cause they care about.